directfront/DbCtl/README.md

 ### Execution Order
 Scripts will be executed in the following order, after resolving which scripts need to be executed:
-1. Scripts are ordered by `version` number and then by the file extension where the file extension has the following precedence: `.ddl`, `.dml` and then `.dcl`.
+1. Scripts are first ordered by `version` number;
+2. Then, by file extension where the file extension has the following precedence: `.ddl`, `.dml` and then `.dcl`.

 ## Connector Implementation Guide